Groups and Activities

 The German Improver Group meets on the 1st and 3rd Fridays of the month at 10.00a.m. at a member's house on the Reading/Earley border.
 Convenor: Margaret Marshall.

 The Group visits a place of historic or national interest, on the first Wednesday of the month and nearly always use public transport and mostly meet at Reading station or a nearby bus stop.
 Details are in the newsletter.
 Any suggestions for visits are always welcome.
-We also meet at the Hexagon coffee shop every couple of months to chat and discuss future outings.

 The Line Dancing Group meets on the 1st and 3rd Thursdays of the month at 10.30a.m. at AbbeyBaptistChurch.
 Convenor: Iris Heffernan and Shirley Corti